-Author Notes: Naomi Duguid's Burma has an intriguing and delicious recipe for Aromatic Chicken from the Shan Hills.
-She chops a whole chicken into “small pieces”, quickly stir fries the pieces, then adds aromatics and and stir fries a bit more before simmering to finish.
-It is a great weeknight meal – one pot & quick cooking for the chicken, plus some noodles or rice to serve it over.
-While I love SE Asian flavors, I also love to experiment.
+While I love southeast Asian flavors, I also love to experiment.
 I figured as long as the skeleton of the recipe (chicken, tomatoes, onion, and garlic) remained intact, it would be perfect for taking to another part of the world.
-My mind headed to Northern Africa so I swapped the ginger, lemongrass, and turmeric for cumin, coriander, cinnamon, and cloves.
-With harissa for heat and pomegranate molasses for tang the dish came together nicely.
+My mind headed to northern Africa, so I swapped the ginger, lemongrass, and turmeric for cumin, coriander, cinnamon, and cloves.
+With harissa for heat and pomegranate molasses for tang, the dish came together nicely.
 Remaining true to its inspiration, it is quick and flavorful.
-Served over couscous it makes a very satisfying weeknight main dish that is tasty enough to serve for guests.
+Served over couscous, it makes a very satisfying weeknight main dish that is tasty enough to serve to guests. —hardlikearmour

 - Drain diced tomatoes over a bowl while preparing other ingredients.

 - Remove skin and excess fat from chicken.
-Use a kitchen shears and/or sturdy knife to cut into small pieces (breasts into 4 pieces and thighs into 3 pieces).
+Use kitchen shears and/or a sturdy knife to cut the chicken into small pieces (breasts into 4 pieces and thighs into 3 pieces).
 Rinse well, making certain to remove any stray bone shards.
 Pat dry with paper towels, then set aside.

 - Stir in the thyme.
 Taste a small amount of the “juice” and add salt or harissa if needed.
-Allow to simmer about 10 minutes, until the chicken is cooked through.
+Allow to simmer for about 10 minutes, until the chicken is cooked through.
 Remove from heat and stir in the pomegranate molasses and cilantro.
-If you prefer a “juicier” dish stir in more of the remaining tomato juice.
-Taste then add salt, harissa, or pomegranate molasses as needed.
-Serve over couscous.
+If you prefer a “juicier” dish, stir in more of the remaining tomato juice Taste, then add salt, harissa, or pomegranate molasses as needed.
+Serve over couscous, noodles, or rice.